suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 To learn more about what you can do with this service, see the [Azure AI Vision page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview).

 ### Review
-In this lab, you have created an Azure AI Service resource, connected it to the vision studio and Image Analysis in the studio.
+In this lab, you have created an Azure AI Service resource, connected it to the vision studio, performed image analysis, tagging images and detected objects in the studio

 ## You have successfully completed this lab.